JaneBdemented/NSEC2019_DEFEC8ED_Walkthroughs/DEFEC8ED_2/README.md

 Let's write a quick and dirty application to decrypt the code - copy directly from the disassembled view, swap the encrypt operation to decrypt, and test a five minute window.
 Full source is available in this repo.

+(hi future recruiters, this is not representative of my actual dev skills, I had to get this done in under 2 hours from end to end.)

 The generate-and-test-key code is wrapped in a `Parallel.ForEach` instantiation, which will attempt to parallelize the operation since this is a very CPU-heavy task.

 After a (few) cups of coffee, the computer beeps, letting us know that the key was found!